 Guidelines, page 18 - Hospitals are reminded that reported Cash and In Kind Contributions are restricted to funds allocated to Community Benefits, as reported on the IRS 990 Schedule H.

-If you have questions regarding the FY2013 Community Benefits Report for The Johns Hopkins Hospital, please contact Will Wang by e-mail, firstname.lastname@example.org, or telephone 443-287-9900.
+If you have questions regarding the FY2017 Community Benefits Report for The Johns Hopkins Hospital, please contact Will Wang or Sherry Fluke by e-mail, email@example.com, or telephone 443-287-9900.
 Past reports submitted to the Health Services Cost Review Commission (HSCRC) can be obtained at http://www.hscrc.state.md.us/.
 Thank you for your assistance.